 They are far too friendly to make good guard dogs or watchdogs and would more likely try to befriend a stranger than warn them off.
-As highly social dogs, they need to be with their family and wouldn’t do well as outside dogs or in homes where they’d be left alone for long periods of time, which could cause them to develop separation anxiety.
+As highly social dogs, they need to be with their family and wouldn’t do well as outside dogs or in homes where they’d be left alone for long periods of time.

 The appearance of Goldendoodles can vary widely depending on which parent possesses the more dominant genes.
 Their coat can be straight like a Golden Retriever’s or curly like a Poodle’s, but it often lands somewhere in between, appearing wavy and shaggy.
 Goldendoodle puppies may go through different stages before their coat takes on its final appearance.

 The Goldendoodles come in a variety of colors, including black, chocolate, red, white, apricot, cream and brown.
 In addition to the wide variety of colors, Goldendoodles can also be found in a variety of patterns, including merle: a combination of various colours; brindle: stripes throughout the body with the width and colour varying with each dog; phantom: solid background with markings on the side of the chest and muzzle, above the eyes, under the tail, and inside the legs; and parti: a combination of white on at least 50% of the body with solid patches of any other colour.

 Size also tends to vary widely, depending on what type of Poodle is used in breeding.
 As a result, Goldendoodle puppies can weigh anywhere from 8 to 100 pounds.
 Our doodles come in the following sizes: